 British TV chef Jamie Oliver brings us his easy cookbook with recipes using only 5 main ingredients.

-All the bases are covered; salads, pastas, eggs, chicken, fish, meat, desserts, with a range of tastes from British comfort food to Asiatic flavors.
+All the bases are covered; salads, pastas, eggs, chicken, fish, meat, and desserts, with a range of tastes from British comfort food to Asian flavours.

-The recipes gain an extra simplicity with accompanying photos of the 5 ingredients and the tempting finished dish.
+All recipes are accompanied with photos of the 5 ingredients and the finished dish.

 Simple Bites Kitchen